hellerve/blog/wip/Scheme_Macros_VII:_Design_by_Contract.md

 Ideally, this variable would check whether the value it’s assigned is valid given the constraints.
-Implementing this is left as an exercise to the reader—but please note that this might be way more involved than the little macro that we talked about today, and don’t be frustrated if you don’t arrive at a suitable implementation.
-Sometimes pondering about problems is much more fun than actually solving them!
+Implementing this is left as an exercise to the reader—but please note that this might be way more involved than the little macro that we talked about today, so don’t be frustrated if you don’t arrive at a suitable implementation.
+Sometimes pondering problems is much more fun than actually solving them!

 ## Fin